Thyme and Thymol: Herbal Health Benefits and Safety

 Traditional Uses of Thyme Tea

 When it's used in reasonable amounts, thyme is considered to be safe.
-For many of us, it's worth trying thyme tea to see if it helps congestion or indigestion.
+For many of us, it's worth trying a tea made from the herb to see if it helps congestion or indigestion.
 There are exceptions to this rule, however, as described in the "Safety" and "Caution" sections below.
 The herb should never be used excessively by anyone.
 If someone has a continuous, repeated, or severe respiratory or gastrointestinal problem, they should visit a doctor.

 Thyme oil and thymol are more concentrated products than the whole plant or a tea made from the plant and should be treated with care.
 Unlike the herb, these isolated substances shouldn't be used casually.